 Tools & Resources

-A focused tool for generating private PDF agreements tailored to sugar arrangements and casual relationship dynamics.
-You answer a series of guided questions about expectations, financial terms, confidentiality, and boundaries — and it produces a clean, printable agreement both parties can review and sign.
+Generate a professional, private PDF agreement tailored to your arrangement.
+Our guided questionnaire covers expectations, financial terms, confidentiality, boundaries, and exit provisions — producing a clean, printable document both parties can review and sign.

 - ✓Guided questionnaire covers privacy, finances, expectations, and exit terms

-- ✓Generates a downloadable PDF — no account required
+- ✓Generates a downloadable PDF — no account required, no data stored

 Our Topic Guides